GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 The domain-driven design methodology is described in the book "Domain-Driven Design: Tackling Complexity in the Heart of Software" by Eric Evans.
 Here it is worth listing several lessons that could be derived from this approach:

-1. Good understanding of the problem-area jargon may be important for the creation of an adequate domain model.
+1. A good understanding of the problem-area jargon may be important for the creation of an adequate domain model.
 2. The domain code (also known as business logic or business rules) should be kept clean from other types of application logic to minimize the gap between the domain model and its implementation.
 It is because of that MVC was invented, and non-domain utility or application logic is usually placed into a separate layer of controllers or services.